twinlogix/typetta/docs/chapters/data-model/entities.md

 }
 ```

-Now it would be possible to implement a middleware that, scrolling through the schema, would increment all the fields containing the `addDays` metadata by `n` days before insertion.
+Now you can easily implement a middleware that, reading that schema, increment all the fields containing the `addDays` metadata by `n` days before insertion.